LibreCSG/LibreCSG/README.md

-# avoCADo
+# LibreCSG
-avoCADo is a 3D design and modeling program (CAD) which aims to be a collaborative tool with an intuitive user interface for both engineers and artists alike, with community plugins. avoCADo is Open Source AND Free **Libre** Software since it is released under the [GNU GPL v2.1](https://raw.githubusercontent.com/expertmm/avoCADo/master/LICENSE.txt).
+LibreCSG (fork of discontinued avoCADo) is a 3D design and modeling program (CAD) which aims to be a collaborative tool with an intuitive user interface for both engineers and artists alike, with community plugins. avoCADo is Open Source AND Free **Libre** Software since it is released under the [GNU GPL v2.1](https://github.com/avoCADo-3d/avoCADo/blob/master/LICENSE.txt).

 ## Overview

-avoCADo (often referenced as avoCADo-CAD to distinguish it from the fruit) is an Open Source 3D CAD design/modeling program released under the GPL.
+LibreCSG formerly avoCADo (often referenced as avoCADo-CAD to distinguish it from the fruit) is an Open Source 3D CAD design/modeling program released under the GPL.
 It is an attempt to offer a real alternative to commercial mechanical CAD and 3D modeling software.
 Many Open Source CAD programs have been developed over the years, but all seem to fall short in some form or another.
 By starting from a solid foundation and allowing for rapid expansion of both functionality and collaboration via plugins, avoCADo aims to be an indispensable tool with an intuitive interface for both engineers and artists alike.

-The key elements of avoCADo:
+The key elements of LibreCSG formerly avoCADo:
 * Simple 3D object design environment
 * Expandable plugin framework (tools, conversion, elements, materials, etc.)
 * Collaboration and sharing with others